-2025 London International Chinese Music Festival
+2025 Third London International Chinese Music Festival

 25 – 30 August 2025, SOAS, University of London

 We are pleased to announce the Third London International Chinese Music Festival is open for registration.
-You are warmly invited to join our annual Chinese musical feast - the only one of its kind in Europe.
-Places are limited and early registration is advisable.
+You are warmly invited to join our annual Chinese musical feast – the only one of its kind in Europe.

 Download the exam and competition guidelines here.